Formal and Informal Coaching

-The ‘Introduction to Business Coaching’ series is now available to download as an e-book, Creative Management for Creative Teams.
-It’s licensed for free noncommercial distribution so you are welcome to share it with your colleagues and contacts.
+The Business Coaching series is now available to download as a free ebook Creative Management for Creative Teams.

-The word ‘coaching’ conjures up an image of a one-to-one session scheduled in the diary, focusing exclusively on the coachee’s goals and how s/he can work towards them.
-And a lot of coaching does take place in this format, particularly when delivered by an external coach.
+The term ‘business coaching’ conjures up an image of a one-to-one session scheduled in the diary, focusing exclusively on the coachee’s goals and how s/he can work towards them.
+And a lot of coaching does take place in this format, particularly when delivered by an external business coach.

-For a manager coach however, the picture is not quite so clear.
-Formal coaching sessions are a powerful way of using coaching with her team, and should never be undervalued – yet she also has the option of using coaching informally, integrating the coaching approach into her everyday conversations with her team, so that it becomes part of her basic approach to management.
-In their book Solution-Focused Coaching, Jane Green and Anthony Grant talk of a ‘coaching continuum’:
+For a manager-coach however, the picture is not quite so clear.
+Formal business coaching sessions should never be undervalued – yet she can also coach people informally, in her everyday conversations with her team, so that it becomes part of her basic approach to management.
+In their book Solution-focused Coaching, Jane Green and Anthony Grant talk of a formal-informal continuum:

 In-house workplace coaching lies on a continuum from the formal structured workplace coaching at one end to the informal, on-the-run workplace coaching at the other – what you might call corridor coaching: the few minutes snatched in the corridor in the midst of a busy project.

-The two types of coaching are not mutually exclusive – many effective coaching managers use both styles in complementary ways.
+The two types of business coaching are not mutually exclusive – many managers use both styles in complementary ways.

 Formal coaching

-The most obvious characteristic of formal coaching is that coaching is being used explicitly – during the coaching session both parties are clear that they are engaged in ‘coaching’ and are committed to this process as well as the outcome.
+The most obvious characteristic of formal business coaching is that it is being used explicitly – during the session both parties are clear that they are engaged in ‘coaching’ and are committed to this process as well as the outcome.

-Formal coaching usually takes place during scheduled appointments, so that time is set aside specifically for coaching work.
-By having dedicated sessions, the manager sends a powerful signal to individual team members that their development and success is important, and that she is there to provide support.
+Formal coaching usually takes place during scheduled appointments.
+This sends a powerful signal to individual team members that their development and success is important, and that the manager is there to provide support.

 Informal Coaching